 Table of Contents

-St James Place are originally a British company, and still have their HQ in the country, but also now have offices in Singapore, Hong Kong and Shanghai, targeting expats.
+St James’s Place is originally a British company and still have their HQ in the country, but also now have offices in Singapore, Hong Kong and Shanghai, targeting expats.

 There are two ways to gain access to their funds.
 Firstly, you can invest directly with them.